postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-aws.md

 Enter a **Nickname** for this integration and select the **AWS API Type** (HTTP or REST).

-Next, to create an IAM role for Postman in AWS, do the following:
+To create an IAM role for Postman in AWS, do the following:

 1. Open the [AWS IAM console](https://console.aws.amazon.com/iam/home#/roles) and select **Create role**.
 2. Under **Select type of trusted entity**, select **Another AWS account**.